aloisiaarnoldi/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important and time-sensitive tasks first.
+By focusing on the tasks that require the greatest amount of attention, you can ensure that they are completed on time and with minimal distractions.
+2. Plan ahead: When starting a new project, create a detailed plan that outlines the steps needed to complete the task.
+Including deadlines and milestones can help keep you on track and ensure everything is done in a timely manner.
+3. Stay organized: Use project management tools, such as Trello or Asana, to keep track of tasks and deadlines.
+Organizing your code and project files can also help make it easier to find and maintain your project.
+Remember to commit and push your changes frequently to avoid losing work in case of computer issues.